 [Genesis 9:13 – 16]

 The rainbow therefore reminds God, as well as us, of his promise.
 And so it is when we take Communion.
 It too is a covenant sign which reminds God of his covenant promise to us.
 When we take communion it isn’t just about us remembering what God has done for us in Jesus Christ.
-When we take communion, we are tangibly representing the gospel as a memorial before God.
-As we take the bread and wine “in remembrance of [Jesus]” we proclaim the Lord’s death before God.
+As we take the bread and wine “in remembrance of [Jesus]” we proclaim the Lord’s death, tangibly representing the gospel as a memorial, not only before ourselves and those who may be watching on, but also before God.
 And God, who sees the sign, remembers once again his promises to us.

 It’s a wonderfully reassuring thing to remember God’s promises.
 But how much more reassuring to realise that God himself remembers them too, that his ongoing grace towards us is assured.